JoyNdubuisi/PRODUCT-SALES-REPORT/README.md

 ### DESCRIPTION

-This report shows products and its sales with conditions that  affect these sales.
+This project is a sales report analyzed with power bi to show sales performance using relatable columns like region, customers, ship date and others.

 -------------------